V-Sekai/manuals/decisions/20240710-web-and-pcvr-networking.md

 ## The Problem Statement

-PCVR platforms must be able to communicate with the web platform in a low latency (UDP) network.
+PCVR platforms must be able to communicate with the web platform in a low latency (UDP) network so the web can be a fallback to support everyone.

 ## Proposal